-bar, restaurant, library, function facilities, free Wi-Fi, civil wedding licence, terrace, lawn, unsuitable for disabled.
+cocktail bar, restaurant, library, function facilities, in-room TV on request, free Wi-Fi, civil wedding licence, terrace, lawn, restaurant and bar wheelchair accessible.

-allowed in 2 bedrooms, bar, not in restaurant.
+allowed in some bedrooms, bar, library and on terrace, not in restaurant.

 Amex, MasterCard, Visa.